 Section 111CK subsection (2) states that the court may only exercise jurisdiction for decisions about a guardian if the protection measure is not incompatible with a foreign measure that a competent authority of a Convention country takes under Articles 5 to 10 of the Child Protection Convention.

-Moreover, subsection (3) adds that if a competent authority of the country of the child’s habitual residence or country of refuge agrees to the court assuming jurisdiction, the court may do so as such if these requirements are satisfied:
+Moreover, the court can also exercise such jurisdiction if a competent authority of the country of the child’s habitual residence or country of refuge agrees to such assumption of jurisdiction.
+These are the requirements:

-- one or both of the child’s parents are habitually resident in Australia when the proceedings referred to in that subparagraph begin; and
+- one or both of the child’s parents are habitually resident in Australia when the proceedings begin; and

 - one or both of the parents have parental responsibility for the child; and

-- the jurisdiction of the court to take the measure is accepted by the parents and each other person with parental responsibility for the child; and
+- the jurisdiction is accepted by the parents and those who have parental responsibility for the child; and

 - the exercise of jurisdiction to take the measure is in the best interests of the child; and

-- the proceedings on the application for divorce or separation of the child’s parents or the annulment of their marriage have not been finalised.
+- the divorce or annulment proceedings of the child’s parents have not been finalised.

 The jurisdiction for decisions about a guardian of a child’s property is limited by this Section.
-It stipulates that a court must not exercise jurisdiction to take a Commonwealth property protection measure relating to a child, other than in a case of urgency, if:
+It stipulates that a court must not exercise jurisdiction to take a Commonwealth property protection measure.
+Such a measure relates to a child other than in a case of urgency if:

 - an authority of the Convention country keeps jurisdiction under Article 7 of the Child Protection Convention.